We know that Satoshi mined the first bitcoin, as the pseudonymous creator of the network included the following message on the Genesis block:

 If bitcoin reaches a new all time high of $114,000 per BTC, with all other things staying equal, Satoshi will be the richest person on the planet.

 That is around 50 times the current market cap of Bitcoin, and at that point one bitcoin would be worth around half a million dollars.
-Satoshi would become close to five times richer than Jeff Bezos.
+Satoshi would become close to twice as rich as Jeff Bezos.

 If Bitcoin grows even more than gold, and becomes global reserve currency, then Satoshi could well be the first trillionaire on earth.
 That’s if Elon Musk or some other entrepreneur doesn’t get their first.